void

 Invented march route

-The author's information about the staff being billeted at the Roman-Catholic vicarage does not fit with Słownik geograficzny Królestwa Polskiego i innych krajów słowiańskich.
-This encyclopaedia only mentions a Greek-Catholic parish, the nearest Roman catholic parish was Jasień.
-It is also odd that he describes a route along a stream down to the village whereas it is located on the watershed.
-It can however not be entirely ruled out that Hašek meant Leszczowate, a village in the vicinity.
+The information in The Good Soldier Švejk about the staff being billeted at the Roman Catholic vicarage does not fit with the description of Liskowate in Słownik geograficzny Królestwa Polskiego i innych krajów słowiańskich.
+This encyclopaedia only mentions a Greek Catholic parish; the nearest Roman Catholic parish was Jasień.
+It is also odd that Hašek describes a route along a stream down to the village, whereas it is located on the watershed.
+It is, however, possible that Hašek meant Leszczowate, a village in the vicinity.

-The geographical aspects of the march from Sanok onwards bears show many traces of being invented.
-This is natural because Jaroslav Hašek's march battalion didn't follow this route.
-Mentioned place names are not be found on maps, descriptions of the landscape do not fit, mentioned military units were operating elsewhere at the time.
-Then there are timing discrepancies.
-Antoni Kroh (Polish translator of the novel) notes that the battalion/brigade must have marched at a speed of more than 20 km per hour!
+The geographical aspects of the march from Sanok onwards bear many traces of being constructed, at least in the geographical sense.
+This is understandable because Hašek's march battalion did not follow this route, being transported to Sambor by train.
+Few of the mentioned places are found on maps, descriptions of the landscape do not fit, and the mentioned military units were operating elsewhere at the time.
+In addition, there are timing discrepancies.
+Antoni Kroh (Polish translator of the novel) notes that Švejk's battalion/brigade must have marched at a speed of more than 20 km per hour!

 Quote(s) from the novel